Life has a funny way of shaking things up and throwing in surprises that often lead to unexpectedly-delightful outcomes.

 Dessert: Figs in Sweet Wine

-Many thanks / hvala / merci to Nishta Restaurant for hosting us for this dining experience.
+To Gildas and Ružica, we extend an extra hvala / merci for hosting us.
 The dishes were fresh, delicious and imaginative, and pleasantly flavorful despite being gluten-free and vegetarian.
 We also enjoyed your warm hospitality and learning more about your backgrounds and life in Dubrovnik.
 Meeting Anastasia was, of course, another highlight!